Keeping Your Home Safe With Google HomeBy - 02/07/2017

 What Is Google Home?

 Google Home is an internet-connected speaker with a virtual voice assistant.
-It can play music and podcasts from Google Play Music, Spotify, YouTube, Pandora, and TuneIn using its high-excursion speaker.
+It can play music and podcasts from Google Play Music, Spotify Premium, YouTube Music, Pandora, and TuneIn using its high-excursion speaker.
 It can also stream music from your phone via phone mirroring or Chromecast-enabled apps.
-Unfortunately, Google Home won’t be able to stream music from Bluetooth devices.
-On the up side, you can have multiple Google Homes in one location and play music simultaneously from a single source, something Echo can’t do.
-Google Home can also cast to your TV with Chromecast to control Netflix and YouTube.
+Unfortunately, Google Home can’t stream music from Bluetooth devices, but it can play the same song from multiple Google Homes, something Echo can’t do.
+Google Home can also cast to your TV via Chromecast for access to Netflix and YouTube.

-As for the virtual assistant part, Google Home keeps you in touch with Google Assistant, an evolved version of Google Now with the ability to engage in more intelligent two-way conversations.
+Google Home also functions as an assistant via Google Assistant, an evolved version of Google Now with the ability to engage in contextual conversations.
 For example, you can ask it about the weather today and follow up with, “What about tomorrow?”.

-Google is an expert in personalizing.
-With your permission, the device can “get to know you”.
+With your permission, the device can also “get to know you”, providing deeper customization.
 Using your location, your Google calendar, your search history, and any connected service or device (Android phones, Chromebook, YouTube, Nest, Gmail, etc.), it starts to piece together information about you.
 Combine this with Google’s search engine power, and you begin to realize that Google Home has the potential to be a valuable assistant.
 Take note, however, that Google Home’s ability to personalize is limited to one person and can’t adjust to multiple household members at this time.

 To some, the fact that Google requires permission might not be comforting enough.
 For those who are concerned that Google Bots are listening to everything you say, you might find some comfort in knowing that Google Home listens locally.
-It uploads information to the cloud when the wake word, “OK, Google”, is spoken or when you long press the touch interface at the top of the device, the device only listens locally.
-Once the wake word is used, information is sent to the cloud.
+It uploads information to the cloud when the wake word, “OK, Google”, is spoken or when you long press the touch interface at the top of the device.
 To further protect your privacy, you can use Home’s lights as indicators.
-If voice control is on, the four dots at the top will light up red, blue, green, and yellow indicating that it is ready to listen.
+If voice control is on, the four dots at the top will light up red, blue, green, and yellow, indicating that it is ready to listen.
 If the lights are steady and red, it means the mic is off.
 You can also turn it on or off by pressing the mute button on the front of the device.

 For home security, IFTTT is the winner.
 IFTTT lets you trigger smart home devices using voice commands.
-The thing is, you need to say the commands correctly word-per-word, similar to how Alexa interacts with Alexa Skills.
-If you can remember the trigger phrases, you will be able to interact with multiple smart devices, home security cameras, and even internet-backed services.
+The only problem is that you need to say the commands correctly word-for-word, similar to how Alexa interacts with Alexa Skills.
+If you can remember the trigger phrase needed, you will be able to interact with multiple smart devices, home security cameras, and even internet-backed services.
 With the right trigger phrase you can: